-- On the highways Slow down. - In city traffic While stopped, put transmission in NEUTRAL, but do not increase engine idle speed.
+- On the highways slow down. - In city traffic while stopped, place the transmission in NEUTRAL, but do not increase the engine idle speed.

 NOTE: There are steps that you can take to slow down an impending overheat condition.
 If your air conditioner is on, turn it off.
 The air conditioning system adds heat to the engine cooling system and turning off the A/C removes this heat.
-You can also turn the temperature control to maximum heat, the mode control to floor, and the Fan control to HI.
+You can also turn the temperature control to maximum heat, the mode control to floor, and the fan control to high.
 This allows the heater core to act as a supplement to the radiator and aids in removing heat from the engine cooling system.

 Driving with a hot cooling system could damage your vehicle.
-If the temperature gauge reads 240°F (116°C) or greater pull over and stop the vehicle.
-Idle the vehicle with the air conditioner turned off until the pointer drops back into the normal range 200-230°F (93-110°C).
-If the pointer remains at 240°F (116°C) or greater and you hear a chime, turn the engine off immediately and call for service.
+If the temperature gauge reads "H," pull over and stop the vehicle.
+Idle the vehicle with the air conditioner turned off until the pointer drops back into the normal range.
+If the pointer remains on the "H," turn the engine off immediately and call for service.

 A hot engine cooling system is dangerous.
 You or others could be badly burned by steam or boiling coolant.
 You may want to call a service center if your vehicle overheats.
-If you decide to look under the hood yourself, refer to Section 7 and follow the warnings under the Cooling System Pressure Cap paragraph.
+If you decide to look under the hood yourself, refer to Section 7 and follow the warnings under the "Cooling System Pressure Cap" paragraph.